-Psychotherapy.net produces and distributes high quality training videos in the field of psychotherapy.
-Additionally, they publish Articles, Interviews, Blogs, and Cartoons (all free of charge).
+Psychotherapy.net produces and distributes high-quality training videos in the field of psychotherapy.
+Additionally, they publish articles and interviews as well as blogs, and cartoons, which are all free of charge.
 Students can view video sessions and listen to master psychotherapists discuss their thoughts behind their interventions.
 Videos also capture the critical non-verbal aspects of therapy, including body language, facial expression, tone of voice, and the rhythm of the therapist-client interaction.

-To access psychotherapy.net videos:
+To access Psychotherapy.net videos: